 The London Art Fair museum partnership, first introduced in 2014, offers a London platform for significant regional collections of Modern British art.

-Placed alongside established galleries and private collections at the Fair, the Museum Partner’s uniquely curated exhibition offers a visual representation at the show of the heritage, quality and significance of regional collections and works, providing collectors gathered in the capital every January with a point of comparison between museum quality and private collections, and visitors with the opportunity to see regional museum works brought to London.
+Positioned alongside established commercial galleries at the Fair, the Museum Partner’s uniquely curated exhibition offers an opportunity to experience the heritage, quality and significance of regional collections and works.
+It provides collectors gathered in the capital every January with a point of comparison between museum collections and commercial galleries and provides visitors with the opportunity to see regional museum works brought to London.

 The Hepworth Wakefield, Wakefield (2014), Pallant House Gallery, Chichester (2015), Jerwood Gallery, Hastings (2016) and The Lightbok, Woking (2017) have so far shown.